kadolor/wvs/README.md

 # Wherobots Visual Studio

-Welcome to Wherobots Visual Studio (WVS), the fictitious geospatial visualization studio for building spatial workflows and visualizing spatial data on WherobotsDB.
+Welcome to Wherobots Visual Studio (WVS), the fictitious geospatial visualization studio built on WherobotsDB.

 ## What can you do with WVS?

-Using the proprietary Dimensional Data Depiction Engine (3DE) ™️, Wherobots showcases the value in your flat data sources by creating contextually aware geospatial images that emphasize your insights.
+Using the proprietary Dimensional Data Depiction Engine (3DE) ™️, WVS emphasizes your insights by converting your flat data sources into contextually aware geospatial images.

 ### Supported workflow